llm-bible/llm-bible.github.io/_publications/he2025multilingual.markdown

 bibkey: he2025multilingual
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2502.19737"}
-tags: ['Prompting', 'Efficiency and Optimization', 'Distillation']
+tags: ['Efficiency and Optimization', 'Prompting', 'Distillation']
 ---
 We introduce XCOMPS in this work, a multilingual conceptual minimal pair dataset covering 17 languages.
 Using this dataset, we evaluate LLMs'